Patrick Geddes: Biography

-Town planning career
+Social and urban theory

+Influences

 Patrick Geddes was influenced by social theorists such as Auguste Comte (1798–1857), Herbert Spencer (1820–1903), and French theorist Frederic Le Play (1806–1882) and expanded upon earlier theoretical developments that led to the concept of regional planning.

 He was a proponent of the Comte - Le Play view of the interconnectedness of city region as a potentially autonomous unit.
 He adopted Spencer's theory that the concept of biological evolution could be applied to explain the evolution of society, and drew on Le Play's analysis of the key units of society as constituting "Lieu, Travail, Famille" ("Place, Work, Family"), but changing the last from "family" to "folk".
 In this theory, the family is viewed as the central "biological unit of human society" from which all else develops.
 According to Geddes, it is from "stable, healthy homes" providing the necessary conditions for mental and moral development that come beautiful and healthy children who are able "to fully participate in life".

 Geddes drew on Le Play's circular theory of geographical locations presenting environmental limitations and opportunities that in turn determine the nature of work.
 His central argument was that physical geography, market economics and anthropology were related, yielding a "single chord of social life [of] all three combined".
 Thus the interdisciplinary subject of sociology was developed into the science of "man's interaction with a natural environment: the basic technique was the regional survey, and the improvement of town planning the chief practical application of sociology".